 The Law Library's subscription to the CALI Library of Lessons encompasses over 600 lessons covering more than 30 legal education subject areas.
 Faculty can download lessons from CALI's website, upon registering for a personal password.
 For assistance, please contact Joan Stringfellow at 817-212-3824.

 Members of the Law faculty are not required to release past examinations, but many choose to do so.
 In addition to providing an historical record, these documents may be useful to Law students who are preparing for future Law School exams.
 Law faculty may also provide examples of final exams.
 Only Texas A&M law students and faculty have access to the exam archive.
-If you are interested in providing the Library with copies of old exams contact Joan Stringfellow at 817-212-3824.
+If you are interested in providing the Library with copies of old exams, please complete this form and send it to Joan Stringfellow.

 Librarians are available to provide orientation for adjunct faculty members.
 New faculty members will be provided with information about the Library's services for adjuncts and familiarized with the collections.